contrast-zone/t-rewriter.js/draft/co-rewrite.md

 These features are implemented in a way that naturally arises from logical origins in the basics of co-rewrite.
 There are two kinds of types depending on implicative side of rules: read and write types.
 Regarding these kinds, they embrace two kinds of rules: read and write rules.
 We treat read and write implicative sides in a logically symmetrical way, by simply negating the write side.
 The resulting formation lets us to recursively compose rules in a seamless, consistent way from the aspect of our version of constructive logic.

-Next, in section 2, we will gradually derive what logical forms co-rewrite allows, and we will define how co-rewrite interprets these forms, ending with complete e-bnf grammar syntax.
+Next, in section 2, we will gradually derive logical forms that co-rewrite allows, and we will define how co-rewrite interprets these forms, ending with complete e-bnf grammar syntax.
 Section 3 brings us some examples ...

 ## 2. deriving co-rewrite programming framework